Wednesday, 2 March 2016

 METHOD :

-Clean the stomach of each fish and wash thoroughly.
+Clean the stomach of each of the fish and wash thoroughly.
 Make 2-3 slits on the body or may not in this case.
-Marinate them with little salt and the vinegar for an hour.
-Drain the marinade.
+Marinate them with a little of salt for 15 minutes.
+Thereafter, wash off them well.

-Rub very little salt and turmeric to the fish pieces.
-Best is if we cut half the fish.
-Heat oil in a wok.
-Deep fry the fish.
-Keep aside.
+Rub a little of salt and turmeric to the fish pieces.
+Heat the oil in a wok and deep fry the fishes.
+Take them out and keep aside.

-Temper the same oil with cumin seeds and minced garlic.
+Temper the same oil with the cumin seeds and minced garlic.
 As they give a nice aroma, add the sliced onions.
-Fry till golden brown.
+Fry them until golden brown.
 Add the garlic paste.
-Fry for 1 minute.
+Fry for a minute.

-Now add the ginger paste and fry for 2 minutes.
+Add the ginger paste and fry for 2 minutes.
 Add the chopped tomatoes.
-Fry till they melt.
-Add cumin, coriander, turmeric, chilli powder and salt.
+Fry until they melt.
+Add the cumin, coriander, turmeric, chilli powder and salt.
 Stir for half a minute.

-Add a medium cup of water.
-Let it come to boil.
-Gently add the fried fish.
-After 1 minute turn over, add the chopped coriander & slitted green chillies & boil for 2 minutes.
-Its done.
+Add a big cup of water.
+Let it come to a boil.
+Gently add the fried fish pieces.
+After a minute, turn them over, add the chopped coriander & slitted green chillies, boil for 2 minutes.
+We should be done.

 8 comments :